santiment/academy/src/docs/metrics/details/stack-coin-age-model/index.md

 The Bitcoin blockchain uses the so-called **UTXO model** for keeping track of coins.
 UTXO stands for "Unspent Transaction Output".

-Each Bitcoin address holds of a bunch of _outputs_; each output contains a certain amount of coins.
+Each Bitcoin address holds a bunch of _outputs_; each output contains a certain amount of coins.
 A Bitcoin transaction consists of a list of old outputs that are going to be destroyed or _spent_, and a list of new outputs that are going to be created.
 The total amount of coins in the spent outputs must be